nachocaru/xaprb.com/content/blog/2007-01-02-a-review-of-oreillys-sql-hacks.md

 title: "A review of O'Reilly's SQL Hacks"
 date: "2007-01-02"
 permalink: /2007/01/02/a-review-of-oreillys-sql-hacks/
-description:
-  - "I give this O'Reilly book 3 out of 5 stars for good content, but poor editing and reviewing."
 ---
 I recently read O'Reilly's [SQL Hacks][1], by Andrew Cumming and Gordon Russell.
 It's an interesting and rewarding mixture of tips and tricks for novice to expert users.